catyeo18/safeplates/DESIGN.md

 # Safeplates
 2018 Harvard CS50 Final Project: Catherine Yeo and Hannah Cole

+## What Is Safeplates?
+For individuals who have specific dietary restrictions, it is often difficult to find restaurants to go to that have available menu options that satisfy those restrictions.
+We created Safeplates to solve that problem.

 **Safeplates** is a web app that gives local restaurant recommendations based on the dietary restrictions a user inputs.
+For example, if Alice can’t eat soy, the app would parse the menus of an inputted region's restaurants (of a specified radius) to determine which restaurants have the most soy-free options.

 ## Design